GIVING SOMETHING BACK

 - (And About Life) -

-A Modest Political Proposal: Let's Throw the Bums Out!
+A Modest Political Proposal: Throw All of the Bums Out!

-In the US in 2008, there is a lot of discontent over the state of our politics and the politics of Federal, State, and local government.
+In the US in the new Century, there is a great amount of discontent over the state of our politics in Federal, State, and local government.
 Quite a number of people have become convinced that something fundamental in our governance is broken.
 Enough of us thought that way that we elected an inexperienced though articulate junior senator to lead the nation.
-Whether the man is up to the job of pulling the country out of the initial stages of another Great Depression remains to be demonstrated.
+So far he hasn't done very well.
+When he won the 2012 election, it was because his opponent is too inept to tie his own shoelaces without a script written by big-money special interests.
+And Obama has been no less beholden to the same interests.

-Meanwhile, millions of us are totally disgusted with efforts by entrenched political elites - including those who helped to elect Obama - to ram an amnesty for illegal immigrants down the throats of resisting citizens.
-But the bums continue with this idiocy despite the wide-spread evidence that US citizens just aren't having any of that stuff and nonsense.
-The feeling is widespread that something really fundamental has to give, and soon.
+Meanwhile, millions of us are totally disgusted with efforts by entrenched political elites - including but not restricted to those who helped to elect Obama -- to ram something called "health care reform' down our throats -- legislation which reforms nothing about health care costs and will almost certainly increase middle class taxes while further burdening the medicare system.
+We also see Congress still maneuvering to slip through an amnesty for illegal immigrants despite the outrage of resisting citizens.
+The bums continue with this idiocy despite the wide-spread evidence that voters just aren't having any of that nonsense.
+The feeling is widespread that something really fundamental in our politics has to change, and soon.

-There is a loose-knit group of people in the US who believe that there ought to be an alternative to the mess that we're seeing in Washington and our Statehouses.
-Quite simply, they propose that voters need an effective means of informing political elites that they have lost touch with the electorate -- and one way to do that might be to have a voting block on the ballot for every office on every office, for "NOTA: None of the Above."
-If NOTA gets a plurality of votes, then we wipe the slate clean and have a special election where the previous bums don't get to run.
+Many loose-knit groups of people in the US believe that there ought to be an alternative to the mess we're seeing in Washington and our Statehouses.
+We come from all parties, or from no party at all.
+However we are united in believing that voters need an effective means of informing political elites that they have lost touch with the electorate, which is us.
+One proposal for doing that might be to insert a voting choice on the ballot for every office in the land, for "NOTA: None of the Above."
+If NOTA gets a plurality of votes, then the slate is wiped clean and we have a special election where the previous bums don't get to run.
 I find this idea intriguing and perhaps long overdue.
 For an expansion of this proposal, click on Write In None of the Above

 My Personal Interest Areas -- Assistance Offered